skinny85/cdk-codepipeline-and-local-lambda-guidance/README.md

 you can send test events to the Function, or publish messages to the Topic.

+## Cleanup

 To clean up the test Stacks, execute:

 ```shell script
 $ npm run cdk destroy TestInfraStack
 ```

-(this will remove both the Lambda and Infrastructure Stacks, again thanks to CDK tracking dependencies between Stacks)
+(this will remove both test Lambda and Infrastructure Stacks, again thanks to CDK tracking dependencies between Stacks)

 # Production deployment

-To start the "production" deployment, you need to deploy the CodePipeline stack:
+To start the "production" deployment, you need to deploy the CodePipeline stack.

 **Note**: you might have to change 2 things in the code of `CodePipelineStack` before deploying it: